 Christos Lynteris is the Principle Investigator on the Visual Plague project.
 He is a Social Anthropologist working on visual representations of outbreaks in China between 1855 and 1959, with a particular focus on the Hong Kong bubonic plague outbreak of 1894 and the Manchurian pneumonic plague outbreak in 1910-11.
 In comparing the two, his research focuses on the entanglement of visualisation strategies and biopolitical and geopolitical aspects of the epidemics.
 Of particular interest is the depiction of Chinese migrant workers (so-called “coolies”) as carriers of disease, and the representation of “coolie” urban environment and housing as an imagined source of infection.

-Lukas Engelmann is a researcher on the Visual Plague project.
+Lukas Engelmann was a researcher on the Visual Plague project.
 He is a historian of medicine working on the visual representations of plague in North and South America.
 He has published various articles in the history of science and medicine, gender and visual studies and organized a series of workshops on knowledge-politics and AIDS/HIV.

 His current research focuses on plague mapping, the history of medical geography and the historical comparison of the plague-driven enforcement of bacteriology in public health reasoning in North and South America.

-Nicholas Evans is a researcher on the Visual Plague project.
+Nicholas Evans was a researcher on the Visual Plague project.
 He is an anthropologist writing about South Asia.
 His previous work examined the Ahmadiyya Muslim Community, followers of a nineteenth century Messiah who see themselves as the one true Muslim sect, but face much persecution for their beliefs.
 As part of his work at CRASSH, he is currently developing a new project on Commissions of Inquiry in pre- and post-independence India.

-Branwyn Poleykett is a researcher on the Visual Plague project.
+Branwyn Poleykett was a researcher on the Visual Plague project.
 Her work draws upon archival research and ethnographic fieldwork to understand the historical, social and cultural determinants of health and illness in Africa.
 She has conducted ethnographic fieldwork in Senegal and Tanzania and archival research in Madagascar, South Africa and Morocco.
 She has recently begun work on the global history of the Senegalese diet and the interpretation and management of metabolic diseases in Dakar.

 - Sam Barzilay, Creative Director, United Photo Industries/Photoville Festival, New York, USA